anilzen/anilzen.github.io/content/authors/anil/_index.md

   url: https://umd.edu

 # Short bio (displayed in user profile at end of posts)
-bio: Research scientist and administrator exploring spacetime infinity.
+bio: Research scientist and Faculty Director of UMD's Quantum Computing MS Program, exploring spacetime infinity.

 # Interests to show in About widget
 interests: